stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 ### Constants

-Programming in assembly can involve using a lot of magic values, for example the addresses of particular bytes in the CPU address space that are used to control attached devices.
+Programming in assembly can involve using a lot of magic values, for example the addresses of particular bytes in the CPU address space that are used to control the attached devices.
 Assemblers usually support declaring numeric constants, allowing you to refer to such values by a name and so improve the readability of your code:

 ```asm6502
 PPUCTRL            = $2000     ; An address constant.